Hire in Myanmar (Burma)

 The official language of Myanmar (also known as Burma) is Burmese.
 It is also the most widely spoken language in the country.
 English is an important foreign language.
 Although Burmese serves as the primary language of instruction in schools across Myanmar, English is taught as a secondary language.

-Myanmar HR at a Glance
+Myanmar Human Resources at a Glance

 Labor laws in Myanmar are outdated.
 There is no single, uniform article of employment legislation regulating employment relationships in Myanmar.
 Instead, different acts and laws exist to regulate the employment sector, including the Leave and Holidays Act (1951), the Factories Act (1951), the Workman’s Compensation Act (1923), the Employment and Training Act (1950), etc. Since its political and economic opening, Myanmar has reformed its legal framework with existing laws amended or replaced and enacted new laws.